frconor-ebook/meditations/_posts/2025-07-15-life-of-childhood.md

 Her mother was there.
 The girl stopped in her tracks when she realized it was dark outside.

-The mother said to her, "It\'s okay, you don\'t have to be afraid.
+The mother said to her, "It's okay, you don't have to be afraid.
 Jesus is also there in the dark."

-And so, the little girl went to the door, opened it, popped her head out, and yelled, "Hey Jesus, if you\'re out there, would you please pass me the mop?"
+And so, the little girl went to the door, opened it, popped her head out, and yelled, "Hey Jesus, if you're out there, would you please pass me the mop?"

 All the little fears that may come from time to time, little things---we can learn how to leave things in the hands of Our Father God.
 It gives us a great confidence in ourselves.

 Our Father God is looking after things.
 We have nothing to be afraid of.
 He takes away all our worries and our concerns.

-We know that in Opus Dei, if ever we have something that\'s bothering us, or concerned, or worrying us in some way, we go to the chat and we talk about it.
+We know that in Opus Dei, if ever we have something that's bothering us, or concerned, or worrying us in some way, we go to the chat and we talk about it.
 We get it out and we get the answers, or we get some advice.
 That restores our peace and our serenity.

 The consideration of our divine filiation leads us to a deeper peace in our life.

 Every day in the *Preces* we say those words *Gaudium cum pace*.
 We ask for joy with peace.
 That characterizes our family life in many ways.
 At every moment we can confide in Our Father God.

 We never feel alone.
-It\'s a wonderful thing.
+It's a wonderful thing.
 There is so much loneliness in this world.

 But we need never feel alone because we know we are surrounded by Our Father God whether in the tabernacle, in the department, or wherever we may go, and also surrounded by all of our Christian brothers and sisters who are there to help us.

 Our divine filiation opens wonderful horizons for us, helps us to know the deeper things of life.
 "You have hidden these things from the wise and the prudent, and revealed them to little ones" (Matt.
 11:25).

-At the same time, that doesn\'t change many of the realities of life.
+At the same time, that doesn't change many of the realities of life.
 We still have to get up in the morning.
 Sometimes we still have to do things that are difficult.

 We have to go against the grain.
 We have to foster our generosity.
 We have to try and live certain virtues like punctuality, order, honesty, industriousness, or humility.